Steve Chandra Savale: Biography

 In 1994, Dr Das called him up to ask him to join Asian Dub Foundation with the idea that it should become more of a band than the sound system based format it had been in its first few months.

 Steve Chandra Savale joined Asian Dub Foundation in 1994 and has been the band’s longest-serving member.
 He developed a guitar style that maintained a punk aggression but could work within a Dub/Jungle foundation, utilising unusual textures and FX (1).
 He had co-produced and co-written on all nine of the bands’ official studio albums and initiated the concept of what become their live re-score of the film “La Haine” which they have played consistently since 2001.
 The band went on to have significant international success and this has been his main interest ever since.

-Asian Dub Foundation

-Savale plays guitar for the Asian Dub Foundation, which is where he has made his claim to fame as a musician.
+Interviewer

 Savale has interviewed prominent leftist intellectual, historian, political campaigner, author, and filmmaker Tariq Ali about the War on Terrorism, Pakistan, 1960s musicians and their activism, and health care in the United States.